-- It is important that the laws enable adults to make treatment preferences known. - People benefit most from a choice of planning instrument both proxy and instructional advance directives. - Planning documents must be easily accessible and simple to execute. - Legislation must incorporate the ideals of patient autonomy and self-determination. - The patient's goals must be at the heart of every advance care planning discussion.
+- It is important that the laws enable adults to make treatment preferences known. - People benefit most from a choice of planning instrument both proxy and instructional advance directives these are not mutually exclusive planning documents. - Planning documents must be easily accessible and simple to execute. - Legislation must incorporate the ideals of patient autonomy and self-determination. - The patient's goals must be at the heart of every advance care planning discussion.